A great career in the vibrant service industry starts at school

 - Careers: With the ServiceIQ Career and Qualification Pathways, your students will discover that a role in the Hospitality sector is much more than a job.

-- Shop: Hospitality resources can be purchased from the ServiceIQ Shop or a selection can be found on this page.
+- Shop: Hospitality resources can be purchased from the ServiceIQ Shop.

 Hospitality teacher experience and skill requirementsHold recognised industry qualification at or above the level at which assessing, or can demonstrate equivalent knowledge and skills, and have sufficient industry experience: